Call or Text

 What is Gestational Surrogacy?

 The Surrogate has no genetic link to the baby because her egg is not used.
-Instead, the egg and sperm from the Intended Parent(s) or donors are used to create an embryo.
-Which is then transferred to the Surrogate’s uterus.
+Instead, the egg and sperm from the Intended Parent(s) or donors are used to create an embryo which is then transferred to the Surrogate’s uterus.
 This is accomplished through a medical procedure called in-vitro fertilization (IVF) and is performed in a fertility doctor's office.

 Once the pregnancy is confirmed, the Surrogate provides a healthy and nurturing environment for the baby throughout the pregnancy, then delivers the baby to the Intended Parent(s)' care.